bthomas2622/Giant-Bomb-Chrome-Extension/README.md

 Ben Thomas - Giant Bomb Game Wiki Search
 ===============================

-Giant Bomb Game Wiki Search - Google Chrome Extension
+Giant Bomb Game Wiki Right-Click Search - Google Chrome Extension

 # **About**

-This Google Chrome extension allows you to right click a highlighted selection in the Google Chrome browser and search that selection in the Giant Bomb Game Wiki.
-If the highlighted selection matches a game in the database a new window will open with the database page for that game.
-There one can read about the game, watch associated videos, and enjoy all the other Giant Bomb content around that game.
+This Google Chrome Extension for Giant Bomb fans and video game fans allows you to right click a highlighted game title in the Google Chrome browser and search that selection in the Giant Bomb Game Wiki.
+If the highlighted selection matches a game in the wiki database a new window will open on the wiki page for that game.
+There one can read about the game, watch associated videos, and enjoy all the other Giant Bomb content related to that game.

 ## How to Use